Kruthiksp/Java8/README.md

         Group the transactions by category.
         Then group each category’s transactions by paymentMethod.
         Sum the total amount spent per payment method per category.
+18. You are given a list of Product objects,
+	Each with a name and a price.(Some products may have the same name but different prices.)
+    Group the products into a Map<String, Double> where key -> product name
+        value -> average price for that product name.
 </pre>

 <h2>Bonus Problem Statements</h2>